 By Amanda Solliday

-This article originally appeared on the Duke Global blog.
+This article originally appeared on the Duke Global website.

 During a public discussion on Feb.
 20, the Hon.
 Philippe Étienne, Ambassador of France to the United States, spoke candidly about the challenges facing European nations.

 “We must never forget we are democracies,” Ambassador Étienne said.
 “And we must speak about our values.”